History of Darfur

-Throughout its history, Darfur has been the home to several cultures and kingdoms, like the mythical Tora or the Daju and Tunjur kingdoms.
+Throughout its history, Darfur has been the home to several cultures and kingdoms, such as the Daju and Tunjur kingdoms.
 The recorded history of Darfur begins in the seventeenth century, with the foundation of the Fur Sultanate by the Keira dynasty.
-In 1875, the Anglo-Egyptian Co-dominion in Khartoum ended the dynasty.
-The British allowed Darfur a measure of autonomy until formal annexation in 1916.
-However, the region remained underdeveloped through the period of colonial rule and after independence in 1956.
+The Sultanate of Darfur was initially conquered in 1874 by the Khedivate of Egypt.
+In 1899, the government of Anglo-Egyptian Sudan recognized Ali Dinar as the Sultan of Darfur, in exchange for an annual tribute of 500 pound sterling.
+This lasted until Darfur was formally annexed in 1916.
+The region remained underdeveloped through the period of colonial rule and after independence in 1956.
 The majority of national resources were directed toward the riverine Arabs clustered along the Nile near Khartoum.
-This pattern of structural inequality and overly underdevelopment resulted in increasing restiveness among Darfuris.
+This pattern of structural inequality and underdevelopment resulted in increasing restiveness among Darfuris.
 The influence of regional geopolitics and war by proxy, coupled with economic hardship and environmental degradation, from soon after independence led to sporadic armed resistance from the mid-1980s.
 The continued violence culminated in an armed resistance movement around 2003.

 Kingdoms of Darfur

-Developments in the region are dependent on the terrain and climate, as it is composed mostly of semi-arid plains that cannot support a dense population.
+As the region is composed mostly of semi-arid plains it cannot support a dense population.
 The one exception is the area in and around the Jebal Marra mountains.
 It was from bases in these mountains that a series of groups expanded to control the region.

-This region is extremely poorly known and documented, especially the earlier periods.
+The history of the region is extremely poorly documented, especially the earlier periods.
 Archaeology has hardly made any progress, in part thanks to the continuing state of warfare which hinders research.
-Documentary history is also rather sparse, al-Idrisi, writing in 1154 is the first author to offer information about the region that provides any concrete detail.
-The Sicilian geographer describes the Tajuwa as pagans inhabiting the region adjacent to the Nile Valley kingdoms, who possessed two towns, the first and capital being Tajuwa and a second town lying six stages away from it called Samna, which was destroyed according to a traveler in the region, by the governor of the kingdom of Nuba.
+Documentary history is also rather sparse, Muhammad al-Idrisi, writing in 1154 is the first author to offer information about the region that provides any concrete detail.
+The Sicilian geographer describes the Tajuwa as pagans inhabiting the region adjacent to the Nile Valley kingdoms, who possessed two towns, the first and capital being Tajuwa and a second town lying six stages away from it called Samna, which was destroyed according to a traveler in the region, by the governor of the Kingdom of Nuba.
 The bulk of the inhabitants were nomadic with large numbers of cattle and camels, but subject to raiding by their neighbors.

 Tora

 Oral traditions record a race of white giants called Tora, who allegedly reached Darfur from the north, perhaps indicating a Berber origin.
 They are credited to have introduced monumental stone architecture and sophisticated agriculture.

-By the 12th century, the Tora have been succeeded by the Daju.
+By the 12th century, the Tora had been succeeded by the Daju.